Going back to my blog post in December 2010 I articulated the core principles of the Kanban Method which still hold true today.

 6. Improve Collaboratively, Evolve Experimentally (using models & the scientific method)

-The flow of work items through each state in the workflow should be monitored and reported – often referred to as Measuring Flow.
+The flow of work items through each stage in the workflow should be monitored and reported – often referred to as Measuring Flow.
 By flow we mean movement.
 We are interested in the speed of movement and the smoothness of that movement.
-Ideally, we want fast smooth flow.
-Fast smooth flow means our system is both creating value quickly, which is minimizing risk and avoiding (opportunity) cost of delay and is also doing so in a predictable fashion.
+Ideally, we want a fast, smooth flow.
+Fast smooth flow means our system is both creating value quickly, which is minimizing risk and avoiding (opportunity) cost of delay, and is also doing so in a predictable fashion.

 Make Policies Explicit